pappasam/pappasam.github.io/content/articles/coc-plugin.md

 date: 2020-08-14
 category: Software Development
 modified: 2020-08-14
-tags: Vim, Vim Plugins
+tags: Vim, Vim Plugins, LSP
 ---

-**draft: subject to change, thoughts welcome**

 In this post, I build a "coc.nvim" extension that wraps an executable language server.
-By the end of this article, you should understand what makes coc amazing be able to write your own coc extension to wrap any executable language server.
+By the end of this article, you should both understand what makes coc an amazing LSP client and be able to write your own coc extension.

 <!-- PELICAN_END_SUMMARY -->